TK-1111/SEEM3650Practical-Exam2-1155214438-/report.md

 you deny to our weak.
 Here cannot ruin for the great lament purse of the fiery death? here's such a bed inchards.

+POLIXENES:
+How now! as it not remember
+To five y

+## Plots saved in figures/ and report validation loss
 n_layer = 7
 n_head = 2
 step 5000: train loss 0.6197, val loss 1.7125